Last updated on December 22, 2025

 Invoke Despair

-Invoke Despair is a killer sorcery for any deck that can consistently get to four black mana by turn 5 or 6.
+Invoke Despair is a killer sorcery for any deck that can consistently get to 4 black mana by turn 5 or 6.
 This card gives you a wide range of removal, and for every card type that’s not removed, you draw a card and deal direct damage.
 Invoke Despair is the game-changing removal spell you need in black decks.

 Best Black Removal Payoffs and Synergies